csmann/swift-style-guide/README.markdown

-# The Official raywenderlich.com Swift Style Guide.
+# Cardinal Solutions - Swift 3 Style Guide

-This style guide is different from others you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent — even though we have many different authors working on the books.

-Our overarching goals are conciseness, readability, and simplicity.

-Writing Objective-C?
-Check out our [Objective-C Style Guide](https://github.com/raywenderlich/objective-c-style-guide) too.
+This style guide is adapted from the Ray Wenderlich official style guide and adapted to suit internal development purposes on the typical Cardinal Solutions managed project...

+TODO: provide better description

 ## Table of Contents